Field Trips during the COVID-19 pandemic

 An academic field trip is as a course-related activity that serves educational purposes and occurs at a location other than the classroom or campus.
-These trips function as a complement to classroom learning as they contextualize or enhance historical or scientific data; offer interviews with participants, or observation of species, phenomena, and events that may function as a illumination of course content and the study of a discipline’s methodology.
+These trips function as a complement to classroom learning as they contextualize or enhance historical or scientific data, and offer opportunities to observe species, phenomena, and events that may function as an illumination of course content and of a discipline’s methodology.

 Academic field trips are university-sponsored events and must conform to the following guidelines.
 Note: these guidelines also apply to field trips for courses that are regularly taught outside of a classroom or at locations away from campus (e.g., field research):

 Guidelines for Instructors

 - All required academic field trips must be clearly identified as such in the course syllabus at the beginning of the term, with detailed information about date, time, locations, means of transportation, and any fees for which the student is responsible.
 If an unforeseen educational opportunity arises later in the term, as soon as possible the faculty member should discuss it with the class.
 In that case, such a trip may not be required of all students.

 - In the first class of the term, the faculty member must discuss with students in appropriate detail any risks associated with the activity of the field trip, expectations for behavior during the trip and, relevant emergency preparedness information.
 Such a discussion must be repeated no less than a week in advance of the trip.

 - For international travel, the faculty member must review the information included on the International Toolkit website and ensure they follow the steps required of group leaders.